 Discussion:

 The paragliding instructors and community have long used the acronym for this – “Steer, then Clear”.
 “Steer” means—weight shift and pull enough brake to maintain direction.
 “Clear” means—help eliminate the collapse.
 The reason for steering first is to control direction.
-For a big collapse, use a lot of weight shift to eliminate over-pulling the brake and possibly stalling the side you are pulling.
+For a big collapse, use enough weight shift to eliminate over-pulling the brake and possibly stalling the side you are pulling.
+Note: The goal of maintaining direction is to keep the glider going straight.
+When students at SIV training first try this after collapsing one side of the wing (pulling own an entire set), it is super common for them to turn the oposite direction with too much brake after the weight shift.
+On many gliders, just weight shift might be enough.
+Adjust how much by direction awareness, avoid panic, it is easy to do if you stay calm and adjust with light touch.

 Steering is crucial because the wing will proceed to turn toward the collapsed side because of the drag created by the collapsed portion of the wing on this side.
 If the wing turns toward a collapse, it can often increase progressively into a very perilous spiral.
 Often, after direction has been maintained, the clearing will happen on its own.
 If it does not, then a light pull on the collapsed side will help reinflate it.